calliope-project/calliope/doc/user/building.rst

 ..
 Note::

    * If a parameter is not explicit in time and space, it can be specified as a single value in the model definition (or, using location-specific definitions, be made spatially explicit).
 This applies both to parameters that never vary through time (for example, cost of installed capacity) and for those that may be time-varying (for example, a technology's available resource).
 However, each model must contain at least one time series.
-   * Only the subset of parameters listed in `file_allowed` in the :ref:`model configuration <config_reference_model>` can be loaded from file or dataframe in this way.
-It is advised not to update this default list unless you are developing the core code, since the model will likely behave unexpectedly.
    * You _cannot_ have a space around the ``=`` symbol when pointing to a timeseries file or dataframe key, i.e. :yaml:`source: file = filename.csv` is not valid.
    * If running from a command line interface (see :doc:`running`), timeseries must be read from CSV and cannot be passed from dataframes via ``df=...``.
    * It's possible to mix reading in from CSVs and dataframes, by setting some config values as ``file=...`` and some as ``df=...``.